 6.1 GENERAL INFO Name Common and formal name of the connectivity technology.
 Contacts Responsible standards development organization (SDO), task group or author(s), respective companies and email addresses.
 Description Short synopsis of the technology.
 Application Domain(s) Application domains targeted by the connectivity technology.
-Dependencies lencies Possible commonalities with or reliance on other connectivity elements.
+Dependencies Possible commonalities with or reliance on other connectivity elements.
 References Website and other useful links to the technology.

-6.2 Business Viewpoint 6.2.1 Purpose Give the general motivation and expectation for the connectivity technology.
+6.2 BUSINESS VIEWPOINT 6.2.1 Purpose Give the general motivation and expectation for the connectivity technology.
 This section provides the business rationale.
 It communicates the fundamental "why and what" for the project.
-6.2.2 Describe the derivation, origin or history of the system.
+6.2.2 Pedigree Describe the derivation, origin or history of the system.
 The objective is to understand the brief evolutionary context of this technology.
-6.2.3 Variants Describe the options and variants from the original generic description of the technology.
-6.2.4 Estimate the technology maturity, state of development and condition relative to perfection.
+6.2.3 VARIANTS Describe the options and variants from the original generic description of the technology.
+6.2.4 MATURITY Estimate the technology maturity, state of development and condition relative to perfection.
 How refined are the connectivity concepts, requirements and demonstrated capabilities?
 Is the technology consistent and uniform?
-6.2.5 Describe whether the connectivity technology has been in use for long enough that most its initial faults and inherent problems have been removed or reduced.
-How easy is it to for both non-experts and professionals?
+6.2.5 Stability Describe whether the connectivity technology has been in use for long enough that most of its initial faults and inherent problems have been removed or reduced.
+How easy is it to use for both non-experts and professionals?
 Has there been a reduction in the rate of new breakthrough advances related to it?
-6.2.6 List the relevant organizational bodies developing, coordinating, promulgating, revising, amending, reissuing, interpreting or otherwise producing technical standards and guidelines intended to address the needs of the base of affected adopters.
-6.2.7 OPENNESS Is it an open standard?
+6.2.6 Standards Body List the relevant organizational bodies developing, coordinating, promulgating, revising, amending, reissuing, interpreting or otherwise producing technical standards and guidelines intended to address the needs of the base of affected adopters.
+6.2.7 Openness ls it an open standard?
 Who can participate?
 Are the specifications freely available?
 Are open-source implementations available?
 Does it require any single component from any single vendor?

-6.3 USAGE VIEW WPOINT 6.3.1 ARCHITECTURE Summarize the main concepts, and high-level architecture and terminology.
+6.3 USAGE VIEW POINT 6.3.1 Architecture Summarize the main concepts, and high-level architecture and terminology.
 Describe the end-to-end information exchange path.
-6.3.2 TECHNOLOGY OPTIONS List the choices to be made for using the connectivity technology in a system.
-6.3.3 .3.3 APPLICATIONS A general statement of the typical applications that rely on this connectivity tecament and the reason for using the connectivity technology.
-6.3.4 (Section 6.3.4 TYPICAL What function or where in the system this technology is typically used?
-USAGE (Section 2.2) 6.3.5 OPERATIONS (Section 2.3.8) Can one monitor, manage and dynamically replace elements of the comfunction?
-Can one monitor, manage and dynamically replace elements of the communication function?
-6.3.6 SECURITY (Section 2.3.5) What are the system security implications of this connectivity technolog What are the system security implications of this connectivity technology?
-0.0 5.3.7 SAFETY For systems that need it, are certifiable implementations available?
-Section 2.3.9) 6.3.8 (Section GATEWAYS 3.3) List of gateways to core connectivity standards and other relevant connectivity technologies.
+6.3.2 Technology Options List the choices to be made for using the connectivity technology in a system.
+6.3.3 Applications A general statement of the typical applications that rely on this connectivity technology and the reason for using the connectivity technology.
+6.3.4 (Section Typical Usage 2.2) What function or where in the system this technology is typically used?
+6.3.5 (Section OPERATIONS 2.3.8) Can one monitor, manage and dynamically replace elements of the communication function?
+6.3.6 (Section SECURITY 2.3.5) What are the system security implications of this connectivity technology?
+6.3.7 (Section SAFETY 2.3.9) For systems that need it, are certifiable implementations available?
+6.3.8 (Section GATEWAYS 3.3) List of gateways to core connectivity standards and other relevant connectivity technologies.